 But keep in mind Im running some allpro heads and the have a raised deck to clear valvetrain so the bolt pedestals did not bottom out to torque them.
 Went through a little headache figuring that one out but have had not a single problem since using the nasty ones.

-2014 LSX True Street Winner @ Indy World Street Finals
+2014 LSX True Street King @ Indy World Street Finals